HarryLovesCode/Vulkan-API-Book/chap05/chap05-linux.md

 ### `VkXcbSurfaceCreateInfoKHR`

 Before we create a surface, we must specify information ahead of time like most Vulkan objects.
 We'll be using `VkXcbSurfaceCreateInfoKHR`.

-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#VkXcbSurfaceCreateInfoKHR) and the definition is below:
+**Definition for `VkXcbSurfaceCreateInfoKHR`**:

 ```cpp
 typedef struct VkXcbSurfaceCreateInfoKHR {